About AfBo

 Representation of data

-Data are given throughout as in the original sources, i.e. no attempt at standardization through transliteration was made.
+Data are given throughout using the transcription conventions provided by the original sources, i.e. no attempt at standardization through transliteration was made.

 Using and citing AfBo